ghobrial/ckad-prep-notes/README.md

 ## Current Kubernetes Version (EXAM)
-Version: 1.14
+Version: 1.17

 ## Important vi Tips

-  - 'dG' - Deletes contents from cursor to end of file.
+  - 'd$' - Deletes contents from cursor to end of file.
 This is very useful when editing YAML files.
   - 'ZZ' - Save and exit quickly.

 ## kubectl Tips
-To set nano as your editor for 'kubectl edit'
+To set vim as your editor for 'kubectl edit'
 ```
-export KUBE_EDITOR="nano"
+export KUBE_EDITOR="vim"
 ```

 ## Outline